hashgraph/hedera-cli/README.md

 **1. Download State:**

-Downloads a state file from an external URL and add it to the `dist/state.json` file.
+Downloads a state file from an external URL and merges or overwrites it into your persisted state file.
 You can use this command to update your state with new accounts, tokens, or scripts.
-You can choose to overwrite the current state or merge the downloaded state with the current state.

 ```sh
 hcli state download --url <url> [--overwrite] [--merge]